top of page

 Summer Program

-Most of our daytime activities will take place outside and at field locations around DC.
-Our "Base Camp" on the Capitol Hill neighborhood will serve as the location for morning drop off, aftercare, and pick-up.
+Our "Base Camp" at Lutheran Church of the Reformation in the Capitol Hill neighborhood will serve as the location for morning drop off, aftercare, and pick-up.
 It will also serve as our backup location on days when the weather is not conducive to being outside (e.g., extreme heat, poor air quality, thunderstorms, etc.). â€‹

 IMG_1927.JPG